yashwanth-l/yl/README.md

 #### Consultant - St1 Nordic Oy

-- Designed & implemented CICD infra with Github Actions in collaboration with migration from Bitbucket to Github.
+- Implementation of CI / CD based shared workflows and shared actions with Github Actions in collaboration with migration from Bitbucket to Github.
-- Supporting in adaption to Git workflow using Github Actions.
 - Configured pipeline with  Github Actions & Cloud Deploy
 - Conducted thorough testing & troubleshooting for a smooth transition.
 - Leveraged Terraform for provisioning GCP resources with reusable modules for consistency across projects.